columnrowtable/INFO465Team/README.txt

 Ann-Marie - I've looked over the project and verified it's functionality

+Abby Sefekme- I have reviewed code all members now have push access

 Summary--------------------------------------------

 Home: Gives quick access to portal links and tools.